Asif-5786/Course-view-page/README.md

 # Course-view-page
-Inside this page students will get to know the details of the course.This is very informative page for the students
+Inside this page students will get to know the details of the course.This is very informative page for the students of telangana